Mesopotamia, Argentina: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Be careful to choose the right type.
-The vast majority of adapters available are just plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types I. Be careful to get the correct type.
+The majority of adapters available are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 Power bank for devices